cloudpanel-io/docs/cloudpanel-ce/docs/getting-started-getting-started.md

 sidebar_label: Getting Started
 ---

-For using CloudPanel, a server with the Debian 10 is needed.
+For using CloudPanel, the only requirement is the operating system Debian 10.
-For all major clouds like Amazon Web Services, Digital Ocean, Google Cloud, and Microsoft Azure, we have prepared an image for a quick launch.
+For all common clouds like Amazon Web Services, Digital Ocean, Google Cloud, and Microsoft Azure, we have prepared an image for a quick launch.

 - [Installation on Amazon Web Services](#link)
 - [Installation on Digital Ocean](#link)